Federal and Private Educational Loans

 Requirements to borrow federal direct loans

-- Student must have completed the FAFSA;
+- You must have completed the FAFSA;

-- Students must be enrolled for at least 6 credits that count towards their current program of study (major) in the semester for which they wish to borrow loans.
+- You must be enrolled for at least 6 credits that count towards their current program of study (major) in the semester for which they wish to borrow loans.
 Dropping below 6 credits prior to the loan being disbursed will disqualify you from eligibility.

 Receiving your loan funds

 Upon receipt of your FAFSA, the Financial Aid Office will provide you with all of the financial aid to which you're entitled, including loans, if you're eligible and choose to borrow them.
 This information will be made available to you in the My Awards section of Self-Service.
 Once all of the above requirements have been met, you will receive a loan disclosure statement via email from the U.S. Department of Education providing you with the total loan amounts you've accepted, the anticipated disbursement amounts, and the dates you are scheduled to receive the loans, per semester.

 Generally, the Financial Aid Office will wait until at least 30 days after the start of the semester to disburse/send student loan funding to students' accounts for students who've met the requirements noted above.
 Loan disbursements take place throughout the semester as students complete loan borrowing requirements.